roman-neuhauser/Ansel-wiki/Home.md

 Rational & Darktable is a darktable fork with 21525 lines of bad code removed. _(Updated 23rd June 2022)_

+Only the general-purpose and robust features have been kept, in order to focus on efficient image-processing and reduce the overhead:

+1. **It runs slightly faster than upstream darktable**: although not the ultimate goal, removing GUI events leads to less CPU load
-It runs slightly faster than upstream darktable and doesn't overwhelm users with loads of geeky options which don't make them more productive.
-It aims at doing the bare minimum really well instead of trying to (over)do everything at once in a sub-optimal way.
-It solves the long-standing problem of re-inventing basic GUI interaction in ways that are inconsistent with every operating system out there.
+2. **It provides a minimal set of tools and simplified GUI** and doesn't overwhelm users with loads of geeky options which don't make them more productive.
+3. **It solves the long-standing problem of re-inventing basic GUI interaction** in ways that are inconsistent with every operating system and desktop environment out there.
+4. **It keeps pixel code and pipeline compatibility with upstream darktable**: you choose your UI, not your pipeline.

 The reasons for having forked are detailed here:

 * [Why a fork ?](https://github.com/aurelienpierre/R-Darktable/wiki/Why-a-fork-%3F),
 * [Open source and professional photography : lies and wishes](https://eng.aurelienpierre.com/2022/06/open-source-and-professional-photography-lies-and-wishes/),
 * [Design by committee will not save FLOSS](https://eng.aurelienpierre.com/2022/06/design-by-committee-will-not-save-floss/).

+# What is **not** R&Darktable ?

+1. **It does not aim at making darktable faster** : the pixel pipeline code is exactly the same, and darktable already has a pipeline as fast as it will ever be under the architecture and design chosen in 2009.
+Improving performance is the goal of [vkdt](https://github.com/hanatos/vkdt), which will not be ready for production for at least a couple of years, and is a full rewrite with a different pipeline.
+But, of course, removing GUI bloat is going to speed some things up.
+2. **It is not a beginner-friendly photo-editing app** : the goal is to simplify the overhead, meaning everything not directly related to outputting processed images.
+That is software configuration/options, GUI disposition, file management, labels, etc. Color science is still what it is, and boy, it's no easy.
+3. **It is not a community project** : community is great, except when it grows too much too fast and you don't have any kind of management to keep a unified line of development and a consistent design.
+More people means more help until you reach a team of 4-5, above this you need to allocate resources to management, so more people means more work.
+This is exactly what has happened to darktable: lots of hype since v3.0 leading to 2 releases/year with almost 2000 commits in each, so everything gets merged too soon and more bugs are introduced than fixed at each release, all that to keep momentum.
+4. **It is not a hot project** : I consider darktable's development (and therefore R&Darktable's one) roughly 90% finished, meaning it's close to feature-complete.
+We are reaching the limits of its initial design & architecture regarding how much we can still extend it without actively harming performance and stability.
+The goal right now is to polish existing features, fix the worst usability pain points and the low-hanging fruits, then keep it stable pending [vkdt](https://github.com/hanatos/vkdt)'s availability.

 # Support